velartrill/velartrill.github.io/orig/always-a-junkie.md

 "I l-l-love you," she finally manages.

 Orrie's as Sara as they come, and he always talks about how hard it was to find a fertile pureblood whore to birth the girl.
-But the way she moves, the way she can wrestle grown men into submission, her taut little tits, those strangely tapered ears of hers, those tiny flecks of green scattered in her Sara-blue eyes — sometimes I wonder.
+But the way she moves, the way she can wrestle grown men into submission, her taut little tits, those strangely tapered ears of hers, those tiny flecks of green scattered in her Sara-blue eyes — on their own, they'd mean nothing, but taken together, well.
+Sometimes I wonder.

 Sometimes I wonder if there isn't something *else* hidden away inside her.
 Because there's only one kind of person I've seen with bodies like that before.
 And there's rumors that during the War, *their* blood did more than stain battlefields; that their seed found purchase even among us foreign barbarians.
 Which wouldn't surprise me in the slighest.
 Love blossoms in strange places sometimes.
+I should know.

 And… knowing Orrie as well as I do, probably better even than his sister does these days… it does seem like exactly the kind of shit he'd pull.
 Just to give his heiress a secret little edge over the competition.

-Seeing how she killed her first assassin at age 15, with a combat knife straight through the ribs and into the heart — a split second before he spattered her father's brains all over the wall — it sure seems to be working.
+Seeing how she killed her first assassin at age 15, with a combat knife straight through the ribs and into the heart — a split second before he could spatter her father's brains all over the wall — it sure seems to be working.

 One way or the other, I wonder if she knows herself.
 If he ever even told her.